-A collaborative workgroup is developing an "SJP Toolkit" for chief district court judges and other stakeholders which provides resources they will need to implement the SJP and adopt the SJP Interagency Agreement setting out appropriate responses to student misconduct.
+A collaborative workgroup has completed the development of an "SJP Toolkit" for chief district court judges to convene local community stakeholder groups.
+The SJP Toolkit provides resources needed to implement an SJP and adopt an SJP Memorandum of Understanding (MOU) setting out appropriate responses to student misconduct.
 To learn more about School Justice Partnership North Carolina, visit SJP.nccourts.gov.